Flavour and Electroweak Precision Constraints on a Simplified Dark Matter Model with a Light Spin-0 Mediator: Implications on Various Observables

-Recently Belle-II collaboration has provided the data on branching ratio of the decay $ B^{+} \to K^{+} \nu \bar{\nu} $ which has $ 2.8 \sigma $ discrepancies with SM.
+\paragraph{\underline{\bf Invisible Decays of Mesons :}} Recently, the Belle-II collaboration has provided data on the branching ratio of the decay $B^{+} \to K^{+} \nu \bar{\nu}$, which has $2.7 \sigma$ discrepancies with the SM.
 This significance was obtained under the assumption of heavy NP \cite{Belle-II:2023esi}.
 Similarly, data or upper bounds are available on a few other invisible decay channels like $ B \to K^{(*)} \nu \bar{\nu}, B \to \rho \nu \bar{\nu}, K \to \pi \nu \bar{\nu} $.
-We have shown the available data or the upper limits on the respective channels in Table \ref{tab:rareinputs}.
+We have presented the available data or the upper limits on the respective channels in table~\ref{tab:rareinputs}.

-Decays like $ B \to K \nu \bar{\nu}, ~ K \to \pi \nu \bar{\nu} $, which contains neutrinos as final state particles, are treated as invisible decays in SM since they are not detectable and experimental bounds come from treating them as missing energy.
+Decays like $ B \to K \nu \bar{\nu}, ~ K \to \pi \nu \bar{\nu} $, which contain neutrinos as final state particles, are treated as invisible decays in the SM since they are not detectable, and experimental bounds come from treating them as missing energy.
 So, instead of $ \nu $, if we have any other long-lived particle, we will have the same experimental signature.
-In the model we have considered, we do not have any coupling of the SM neutrino with the mediator as they are generally massless in SM, but the spin-0 mediator can interact with the DM $ \chi $.
+It is to be noted that non-standard interactions of neutrinos may also contribute to the above rare decays or to any other missing energy signal.
+However, this work will consider the missing energy signals via the DM in the final state of the rare decays mentioned above.
+We have not considered the coupling of the SM neutrino with the mediator, as they are generally massless in the SM.
+We consider SDM with a spin-0 mediator $S$ and the fermionic DM $\chi$.
+Therefore, depending on the kinematics (masses of the DM and the mediator), the additional contributions from the SDM to the rare FCNC processes will be either via the three body $d_i \to d_j \chi\bar{\chi}$ ($d_{i/j}$ down type quarks) transitions or via the two body $d_i \to d_j S$ decays, with $ S $ an undetected particle.
+Inputs are available for the branching ratios of the decays $K_L^{(+)} \to \pi^{0(+)} S$ \cite{KOTO:2020prk,NA62:2021zjw} and for $B\to K S$ \cite{Altmannshofer:2023hkn}.
 So the signature of the decay $ P \to P' \chi \bar{\chi} $ will have a similar experimental signature as $ P \to P' \nu \bar{\nu}$.
-Here $ P $ and $ P' $ stands for pseudoscalar or vector mesons.
+Here $P$ and $P'$ stand for pseudoscalar or vector mesons.
 The DM $ \chi $ will have a mass in the kinematically allowed region: $ M_{\chi} \leq \dfrac{M_{P} - M_{P'}}{2} $.
-The measured branching fraction of $P \to P'\nu\bar{\nu}$ decay can be expressed as:
+Several NP scenarios in the context of scalar and pseudoscalar mediators have been studied recently and can be found from \cite{Altmannshofer:2023hkn, Calibbi:2025rpx, Berezhnoy:2025tiw, Abdughani:2023dlr, He:2023bnk, Berezhnoy:2023rxx, Datta:2023iln, Davoudiasl:2024cee, Bolton:2024egx, McKeen:2023uzo, He:2025jfc}.